ggkarabas/CS403-Project3/README.md

     echo("Needs improvement.")
 ```

-For loops and while loops are also easy to use:
+DumPy also supports looping constructs, such as `for` loops for iterating over a range or collection and `while` loops for repeating an action while a particular condition is true.
+Here are some examples:

 ```dumpy
 # Using a for loop to calculate the sum of the first 5 integers